Brownfields financial tax incentive program

 - fill out an application for matching education property tax assistance for each property

-- provide a municipal tax assistance by-law with details about the municipal property tax assistance to be offered to brownfield property owner(s) to offset remediation costs over a set amount of time.
+- provide a municipal tax assistance by-law with details about the municipal property tax assistance to the brownfield property owner(s) to offset remediation costs over a set amount of time.
 The draft by-law must state that a tax assistance agreement is in place between the owner and the municipality before the owner can receive tax assistance

 - include a copy of the Community Improvement Plan and the by-law adopting it